longpractice/linux_kernel_index/mm/a.md

 It first tries to call the get_page_from_freelist.
 If not succeeded, it will go into a slower method, __alloc_pages_slowpath, which contains much more details.

 ## __alloc_pages_slowpath
 If the first attemp of memory allocation of get_page_from_freelist in __alloc_pages_nodemask fails, we will start to go into this routine.
-The blow are the goto marks discussed seperately.

-retry_cpuset